BEARFOOT THEATRE PRESENTS:

 “Two people, trapped in a room.
 One is almost finished but the other is not yet ready.
 The other will be ready, but just not yet.”

-In June/July this year, a team of young artists will be touring from Newcastle to Tuggerah, Sydney and Melbourne!
-They will perform sixteen times at six different venues over the span of four weeks.
+In June/July of 2019, a team of six young artists toured from Newcastle to The Central Coast, Sydney and Melbourne.
+They performed sixteen times at six different venues over the span of four weeks.

-I Hope it’s Not Raining in London is a contemporary, hybrid-experimental theatre piece which sets out to explore our perceived realities and the effects of trauma.
+I Hope it’s Not Raining in London is a contemporary, hybrid-experimental theatre piece which explores our perceived realities and the effects of trauma.

 Young emerging artist, Nicholas Thoroughgood, has written a sophisticated short play, which places two strangers together in a mysterious room.
 Neither of them has knowledge of where they are currently existing and how they got there- and the newest to arrive has no memories whatsoever.
 Small boxes appear sporadically- containing objects which trigger memories for them both and gradually their significant life stories are remembered and painfully explored.